adamrehn/ue4-docker/README.md

 - [Docker For Windows](https://www.docker.com/docker-windows) (under Windows 10) or [Docker EE For Windows Server](https://www.docker.com/docker-windows-server) (under Windows Server)
 - Under Windows 10, the Docker daemon must be configured to use Windows containers instead of Linux containers
 - The Docker daemon must be configured to increase the maximum container disk size from the default 20GB limit by following [the instructions provided by Microsoft](https://docs.microsoft.com/en-us/visualstudio/install/build-tools-container#step-4-expand-maximum-container-disk-size).
 The 120GB limit specified in the instructions is sufficient.
+- Under Windows Server, you may need to configure the firewall to allow network access to the host from inside Docker containers
 - Under Windows Server Core, you will need to copy the following DLL files from a copy of Windows 10 (or Windows Server 2016 [with the Desktop Experience feature](https://docs.microsoft.com/en-us/windows-server/get-started/getting-started-with-server-with-desktop-experience)) and place them in the `C:\Windows\System32` directory:
     - `dsound.dll`
     - `opengl32.dll`